Flowriding: History

 Although the first artificial waves in a pool were developed back in the 19th century by King Ludwig of Bavaria, they required a completely different technology from that of flow riding.
 The activity of flow riding is closely associated with “FlowRider”, a technology created by Tom Lochtefeld, founder of Wave Loch that shoots more than 108000 usgal of water per second, with a speed of 32 km/h to 48 km/h on a padded, inclined surface.
 At full capacity, 108000 usgal of water per minute can amount to waves as high as 6 ft.
 With this technology, flow riders, those who lie, kneel or stand on a board, attempt to balance on these artificial waves, called sheet waves, and more professional riders seek to perform tricks.

 In 1987, Lochtefeld was inspired to create this technology when he observed waters seemingly flowing up a wave in La Jolla.
 It seemed that the wave was traveling backward.
 A second inspiration came to him when he saw surfers ride shallow waves without touching the ocean floor.
 The upward motion of water through a shallow wave then became the essence of the Flowrider, shooting a thin sheet of water up a curved surface.
 To perfect this design, Lochtefeld hired Carl Ekstrom, known for his surfboard designs, to create the perfect, easy-to-ride, continuous waves.
 After multiple trials on miniature FlowRiders, in the 1980s, Lochtefeld started testing a FlowRider prototype at Raging Waters water parks.
 In 1991, the first FlowRider machine was successfully installed at The Schlitterbahn in New Braunfels, Texas.
 Along with this success, a new type of FlowRider, the “FlowBarrel” was unveiled at Summerland Resort, in Bø, Norway in 1993 and received instant popularity.

 In 1999, Lochtefeld secured a contract and investment from Swatch to create the first mobile FlowBarrel, built specifically for a promotional tour.
 The first event took place in Munich, Germany where Bill Bryan took home the prize as the champion.
 By 2000, 25 FlowRiders were available around the world, in countries such as Mexico, Japan, South Korea and Germany.

 In 2001, the first Wave House venue was established in Durban, South Africa and became the prototype for other venues in the future.
 2006 marked the first time when a FlowRider was added on the deck of the Royal Caribbean cruise ship Freedom of the Seas.
-From then on, every Royal Caribbean’s ships are situated with FlowRiders on their sports deck.
+From then on, every one of Royal Caribbean’s ships has a FlowRider on its sports deck.
 In 2015, there were in total more than 200 FlowRiders available in 35 countries.